Washington Post to start charging for digital access

 Roughly 32 percent of all dailies in the United States charge for some kind of digital access, according to the report.

-The New York Times (NYT.N), which launched a pay model in 2011, has been perhaps the most closely watched paper.
+The New York Times, which launched a pay model in 2011, has been perhaps the most closely watched paper.

 Paid digital subscribers to the newspaper and its international edition totaled 640,000 at the end of the fourth quarter.
 Circulation revenue surpassed advertising revenue at the New York Times for the first time in 2012.